-Low-cost digital ad creatives that produce impressions are key to successful advertising campaigns.
+Low-cost digital ad creatives that produce impressions are key to creating the best digital ad campaigns.

 In 2017, Comcast generated the most impressions of any advertiser (25,224,571,900).
 And here’s the kicker: Comcast spent $168 million less than the highest spender (Apple).